Orange and black Halloween food is definitely on-theme, but it doesn’t have to come courtesy of scary food dyes.

 Orange sweet potatoes and black beans are always great together, but especially so on Halloween.
 This enchilada bake is easy to whip up too, since the tortillas, filling, sauce, and cheese are simply layered like a lasagna.
 (You can try it with butternut squash too.)
 Get the Sweet Potato Black Bean Enchilada Bake recipe.

-Strategically sliced black olives make it easy to decorate your pizzas (or any other main course) for the holiday.
+Strategically sliced black olives make it easy to decorate your pizza (or any other main course) for the holiday.
 Sprinkle some shredded cheddar underneath them for extra flavor and more of a true orange contrast.
 Get the Mini Spider Pizzas recipe.

 Pumpkins epitomize Halloween, so they’re a natural choice for dessert, and a dark chocolate crust is a nice change from plain pastry that also happens to look fantastic with the orange filling.
 Get the Dark Chocolate Pumpkin Tart recipe.